-As a result, Mr. Armonas sued the newspaper for non-pecuniary damages for a breach of his right to privacy.
-On 19 July 2001, the Court ruled in his favor.
-The first instance court found that the media outlet had failed to prove the truthfulness of the published allegations as to Mr. Armonas's relationship with G. Biriuk.
-Likewise, the Court found that the information about his state of health and his full name and residence had been made public with his consent or met a legitimate public interest in drawing society's awareness to the rising number of HIV cases in Lithuania.
-Furthermore, the Court held that the article humiliated Mr. Armonas, and the publication related to his private life caused him non-pecuniary damage, impacted his health, and negatively influenced his family life and reputation.
-Thus the Court concluded that he had not proven that the newspaper had made the information about him public intentionally and therefore, under Article 54 § 1 of the Law on the Provision of Information to the Public, awarded the maximum sum allowed in such circumstances, 10,000 Lithuanian litai, approximately 2,896 Euros.

-Mr. Armonas appealed to the Vilnius Regional Court.
-However, on 8 October 2001, the Court dismissed the appeal, agreeing with the lower Court's reasoning.
-On 15 April 2002, Mr. Armonas died.
+As a result, Mr. Armonas sued the newspaper for non-pecuniary damages in the amount of 50,000 Lithuanian litai (“LTL”, or about EUR 14,460) for breaching his right to privacy. [para.
+7] On 19 July 2001, the Vilnius City Third District Court (“District Court”) ruled in his favor.
+It found that the media outlet had failed to prove that Mr. Armonas was the father of G. Biriuk’s children; it had also published private information about Mr. Armonas’ state of health along with his full name and residence without his consent, or without having met a legitimate public interest in drawing society's awareness to the rising number of HIV cases in Lithuania. [para.
+8] Hence, the District Court concluded that the article humiliated Mr. Armonas, caused him non-pecuniary damage, impacted his health, and negatively influenced his family life and reputation. [para.
+8] However, since the newspaper had not publicized this information deliberately, under Article 54 § 1 of the Law on the Provision of Information to the Public, a maximum sum of LTL 10,000 (approximately EUR 2,896) allowed in such circumstances was awarded to Mr. Armonas.
+An appeal filed by him was dismissed by the Vinius Regional Court on 8 October 2001, which agreed with the District Court's reasoning. [para.
+9] Mr. Armonas died on 15 April 2002.

-On 24 April 2002, the Supreme Court upheld the appellate Court's decision.
-The Court stated that an award exceeding the amount by the legislation could be granted if it were established that information had been published intentionally.
-The Court further held that the newspaper committed two violations by printing the article: "first, it had published information which was not true and which debased the husband's honor and reputation, and, secondly, it had published data about his private life without his consent" [ para.
-11].
-Yet, the Court agreed with the lower instances that "the husband had not proved that the defendant had published information about him deliberately and, therefore, there was no ground to increase the amount of compensation for non-pecuniary damage fivefold, as envisaged by Article 54 § 1 of the Law on the Provision of Information to the Public" [para.11].
+On 24 April 2002, the Vinius Regional Court’s decision was upheld by the Supreme Court.
+It reiterated that under the Law on the Provision of Information to the Public, damages exceeding LTL 10,000 could be granted only if it were established that information had been published intentionally.
+In this instance, the newspaper had committed two violations by printing the article: first, it had published information which was not true and which debased Mr. Armonas’ honor and reputation, and, secondly, it had published data about his private life without his consent. [ para.
+11] However, the Supreme Court agreed with the lower courts’ conclusion that Mr. Armonas had failed to prove that the defendant had published information about him deliberately and, therefore, there was no ground to increase the amount of compensation for non-pecuniary damage fivefold. [para.11]

 Decision Overview

-The main issue for the Second Section of the ECtHR to analyze was whether the sum awarded in damages was a violation of Ms. Armonienė's right to respect for her family’s private life as established in Article 8 of the European Convention of Human Rights (ECHR).
+The main issue to be analyzed by the Second Section of the Court was whether the State had fulfilled its positive obligation to secure respect for the applicant’s right to private and family life under Article 8 of the the Convention by examining the sum awarded in non-pecuniary damages by the domestic courts.

+At the outset, the application was declared admissible.
+The Court noted that the private information published about Mr. Armonas’ state of health had affected the reputation of his family as well.
+In particular, it had affected the family’s opportunities to communicate with others and given the deteriorating relations with their neighbours, the family had to leave the village. [para.
+29] Hence, the applicant was justified to submit an application in her husband’s stead.
+Moreover, as upheld in Amuur v.
+France, the Court also observed that a decision favorable to an applicant is not sufficient to deprive him/her of the status of a “victim” unless the national authorities have acknowledged it and then afforded redress for this breach of the Convention.
+In the present case, while the domestic courts had determined the violation of Mr. Armonas’ right to private and family life, the exact question of victim status as regards the redress for this violation was inextricably linked to the merits of the complaint. [para.
+30] Thus, the Court proceeded to examine the same.